BoTlInYQ/ECS150P1/PREPORT.md

 6. User Interface
 The shell provides a simple command prompt (sshell@ucd$) where users can enter commands.

+7. Implement direction
+Separate the shell implementation into two parts, one without pipeline and one with pipeline.
+After separate command when pipeline signal detect, reuse the single command code for each fragment.

 ## Execution Procedure
 Command Input: